 As a prospective parent visiting a boarding school with your child, you should have the opportunity to spend time with the Head, a boarding housemaster/housemistress and some boarders.
 Above all, set out to enjoy your visit.
 You will find the vast majority of boarding schools enjoy welcoming prospective boarders and their families and boarders enjoy talking about their school and their house.
 Here are some useful questions to ask, particularly if you found the boarding school’s website, prospectus and accompanying information did not cover everything you wanted.

 The list is not exhaustive: use it as a guide and adapt the questions to your own requirements – you will have to be selective, given the relatively short time available.
-Covered here:
+Covered in this list are:

 A: This is a crucial initial administrative matter.
 Remember the majority of places available will be for the main ages of entry: normally at 7, 8 and 11 for a prep school and at 11, 13 and 16 for a senior school.
 You need to know whether to have alternative schools lined up, and at what age the school recommends entry and has places available.

 A: Larger schools may offer both A Levels and the International Baccalaureate, but smaller ones will find this more difficult and expensive.
 Schools may also offer the Cambridge Pre-U Diploma (being withdrawn from 2023 with a last re-sit available in June 2024) or the Advanced Diploma.
 Most schools will be attempting to broaden their sixth-form curriculum, introducing more skills-based courses.

 A: GCSEs and A levels have been reformed introducing linear programmes with examinations at the end of two years.
 The standalone one-year AS qualification no longer counts towards the full A level.
 In the National Curriculum, mathematics focuses on problem solving and mental arithmetic and English on producing good quality written communication and the comprehension of a range of texts including those from our English literary heritage.
 Schools should be able to explain how they have approached these reforms.